Listen to Article

-Given that Americans consume over 10 billion, or $3.6 billion USD worth of, donuts each year, they don’t really need an excuse to devour the gooey fried treat.
+Given that Americans consume over 100 million donuts each year, they don’t really need an excuse to devour the gooey fried treat.
 However, if you are among the minority that does, you are in luck, because Friday, June 2, is National Donut Day.
 Celebrated annually on the first Friday of the month, the holiday’s origin can be traced back to Salvation Army workers who volunteered to help injured US troops during World War I (WWI).

 When the Donut Girls, as they were later called, arrived in France in 1917, they found that the soldiers were miserable and homesick.
 To lift their spirits, two volunteers, Ensign Margaret Sheldon and Adjutant Helen Purviance, used the limited ingredients at their disposal – flour, sugar, and oil – to make donuts.
 It was no easy task given that they did not have rolling pins or donut cutters.
 But the effort was well worth it.